zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

 7. For each name server IP in the *CDNSKEY RRsets* set do:

-    1. If the CDNSKEY RRset is non-empty, get the RRset and its RRSIG records, else go to next name server IP address.
-The set of the RRSIG records may be empty.
+    1. If the CDNSKEY RRset is empty go to next name server IP address.
+    2. Get the CDNSKEY RRset and its RRSIG records from the *CDNSKEY RRsets* set for the name server IP.
+The RRSIG records may be absent.
-    2. If any CDNSKEY record is a "delete" CDNSKEY, then do:
+    3. If any CDNSKEY record is a "delete" CDNSKEY, then do:
        1. If there is more than a single CDNSKEY record then add the name server IP to the *Mixed Delete CDNSKEY* set.
        2. Else, add the name server IP address to the *Delete CDNSKEY* set.
-    3. Get the DNSKEY and its RRSIG records from the *DNSKEY RRsets* for the same name server IP.
+    4. Get the DNSKEY and its RRSIG records from the *DNSKEY RRsets* for the same name server IP.
 The set of RRSIG records may be empty.
-    4. If there are no DNSKEY records, then do:
+    5. If there are no DNSKEY records, then do:
        1. Add name server IP address to the *No DNSKEY RRset* set (duplicates not possible).
        2. Go to next name server IP.
-    5. Repeat the following steps for each CDNSKEY record unless it is a "delete" CDNSKEY record:
+    6. Repeat the following steps for each CDNSKEY record unless it is a "delete" CDNSKEY record:
        1. If bit 7 of the flag field of the CDNSKEY record is set to 0 (nil) then add the name server IP address and the key tag derived from